How Rob Reiner changed movies forever by challenging himself as an artist

 “It was going to be the two of them seeing each other after years, talking and then walking away from each other,” he said.

-Reiner had previously been married to the Penny Marshall, herself a notable actor and director.
+Reiner had previously been married to Penny Marshall, herself a notable actor and director.

 A life in politics